 Eggnog Frosted Snickerdoodles

 Do you like eggnog?
 I love it.
 I can never get enough, actually, although I only allow myself to drink a few glasses of it each season.
-(Because, really, I could guzzle a whole jug.
-By myself.
+(Because, really, I could guzzle a whole jug full by myself.
 In one night.)

-However, I don’t count making eggnog into dessert part of that allowance, thank goodness.
+However, I don’t count making eggnog into dessert part of the drinking allowance, thank goodness.
 Which means I get to eat as many eggnog goodies as I want…all season long.

 That’s a good thing, because I made eggnog frosted snickerdoodles.
 The snickerdoodles are lucky they even got the eggnog frosting – I wanted to just take that and a spoon to the couch to watch Christmas movies.